Inspiration for writing songs comes in abundance on some days but seems to dry up completely on others.

-I used to have a lot of these days, but one day, after writing a song, I kind of discovered something and from then, that the days when songwriting inspiration dried up, became few and far between.
+I used to have a lot of these days, but one day, after finishing writing a song, I kind of discovered something, and from then, that the days when inspiration for writing songs dried up, became few and far between.

 Nowadays, if I don’t feel inspired to write a song, I know where the inspiration is, I go there and I fetch it.

 I discovered this simple trick after writing a song called Stars of Alexandria which I’ve only performed a couple of times, and never got recorded.
 It’s not even one of my favorite songs but what I have learned about songwriting inspiration from writing it has given me immense value.

 It just took me 10 minutes to write that song.
 The words, as well as the melody and the harmony (guitar chords in this case) kind of, wrote themselves.
 I didn’t even have to decide which part should be the verse, the chorus, or the bridge.
 It just happened.